openstack/designate/doc/source/architecture.rst

     :term:`api` standard OpenStack alike REST api service that communicates via :term:`mq` to do actions like adding records and so on.

+    :term:`sink` is a service which listens for notications from Nova/Quantum, and takes action based on the event, and the configured plugins.

+    :term:`storage`s are drivers for a particular SQL/NoSQL server.

+    :term:`backend`s are drivers for a particular DNS server.